microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 ---
-category: Virtual Assistant
+category: Overview
-subcategory: Handbook
-title: Understanding the Template
+title: What's in the Virtual Assistant template?
 description: An outline of what the Virtual Assistant template provides
 order: 2
 ---

 # {{ page.title }}
 {:.no_toc}

+{{ page.description }}

 ## In this reference
 {:.no_toc}